enklu/enklu.github.io/docs/API/Elements.md

 ## Hierarchy

-An element may have one or more children, which are simply other Elements, themselves having children.
-This forms a sort of directed graph, visualized by the tree component in the web editor.
+Any element can have another element as a child.
+These child elements can also have other elements as children, forming a kind of directed graph.
+This is visualized by the tree component in the web editor.

 An element's children are accessible via the readonly children field.